hideyukiinada/od/README.md

 You want to convert this to a Python script by typing:

 ```
-jupyter nbconvert --to script object_detection.ipynb
+jupyter nbconvert --to script object_detection_tutorial.ipynb
 ```

-This produces a script called object_detection.py in the current directory.
+This produces a script called object_detection_tutorial.py in the current directory.

 At the end of the script, it contains the code to display a sample image using matplotlib, but I had a problem in matplotlib on my box, so I added code to save images on the file system using the PIL package.

-At the end of the step, you should be able to see the photos below:
+Once you run the script, you should see the photos below:

 <img src='assets/images/sample_0.jpg' width='400px'>
 <img src='assets/images/sample_1.jpg' width='400px'>